ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-anchor-hld.md

 When grouped, the header item should not be a link.

+### Clearing state

+Because the anchor in the cell can have focus, we must override `focusedRecycleCallback()` in our cell view and have it call `blur()` on our anchor.
+If we don't, the focus can pass to other cells as you scroll.

 ### Sizing

 The column should support the same sizing modes as the text column, which is fractional widths plus minimum pixel widths.